ahuffma2/project-tracker/README.md

 # Project Tracker
-This website allows you to track daily tasks and the times they were assigned.
+This website allows you to track daily tasks and sort them by color-coded time.

 ## Usage
 User can input their daily task in a an hour blocks and save them.
 The user can see each hour block color coded according to past tasks, current tasks , and future tasks.